-7.9.1 The Reservation Details Web Service
+5.3.1 The Reservation Details Web Service

 When designing a Web application it is natural to give each important concept a URI.
 In the GreatH hotel reservation system, the important concepts are reservations, so we begin our design by assigning a URI to each reservation.
-Since each reservation has a unique confirmation number, e.g OMX736, we create a URI for each reservation by appending the confirmation number to a base URI, e.g. http://greath.example.com/2004/reservation/OMX736.
+Since each reservation has a unique confirmation number, e.g OMX736, we create a URI for each reservation by appending the confirmation number to a base URI, e.g.

+http://greath.example.com/2004/reservation/OMX736.
 This URI will be the endpoint address for a Reservation Details Web service that can retrieve and update the state of a reservation.
-Example 7-13
+Example 5-7 [p.67] shows the format of the reservation detail.

-Example 7-13.
+Example 5-7.
 Detail for Reservation OMX736